peepo5/ppmo-site/public/offline/_COMPLETE/md/en-3.0-main.md

 Sex energy is the creative energy which can differ a mediocre from a great.
 There never has been, and never will be a great leader, builder, or artist lacking in this driving force.
 However, the mere possession of this energy is not sufficient to be useful.
 The energy must be transmuted from desire for physical contact, into some other form of desire and action, before it will lift one to a higher level.

 The emotion of sex is a virtue ONLY when used intelligently, and with discrimination.
 It may be misused, and often is, to such an extent that it debases, instead of enriches, both body and mind.
 Intemperance in sex habits is just as detrimental as intemperance in habits of drinking and eating.
-In this age in which we live, an age which began with the world war, intemperance in habits of sex is common.
+In this age in which we live, intemperance in habits of sex is common.

 You can initialize this shift not through steps, but through desire.